Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 for the money, Teddy.

-I did it because you were
+I did it because you

-getting ripped off.
+were getting ripped off,

-you no matter what the circumstances.
+no matter what

 You found out.

-Yeah, why didn't you
+Why didn't you

 tell me what happened?

-Because I didn't want
+Because I didn't want you

-you to try and stop me.
+to try and stop me.

-You still could
+You still could have

-have come to me.
+come to me.

 And tell you what?

-That my best friend from when we
+That my best friend

-were seven died out of the blue?
+out of the blue?

-I hadn't spoken
+I hadn't spoken to him

-to him in 20 years
+in 20 years,

-because we got into a fight over some
+because we got into a fight

-woman whose name I can't even remember?
+I can't even remember.

 And now I don't give a shit

-about the sneaker business?
+about the sneaker business.

-Well, I would
+Well,

-have understood.
+I would have understood.

 Would you have?

-Look, Harvey.
+Look, Harvey,

-I appreciate
+I appreciate what

-what you did for me.
+you did for me.

-And if I'm ever back in business,
+If I'm ever back in business,

 you'll always be my lawyer.

-I'll always be
+I'll always be your friend.

-HARVEY: Louis, do you have a second?
+- Louis, do you have a second?

-Oh, I don't know.
+- Oh, I don't know.

-What animal are you going to call me now?
+What animal are you gonna

+call me now?
 An iguana?

-I'm not going to
+I'm not gonna call

-call you anything.
+you anything.

-I'm here because I want to
+I'm here because I want

-put everything behind us.
+to put everything behind us.

-Well, aren't I lucky.
+Well, aren't I lucky?

 Louis, please.